Aruba Athletic Federation

-The Aruba Athletic Federation (AAB; Arubaanse Atletiek Bond) is the governing body for the sport of athletics in Aruba.
+The Aruba Athletic Federation (Arubaanse Atletiek Bond, AAB) is the governing body for the sport of athletics in Aruba.

 History

 AAB was founded on September 6, 1963, and was affiliated to the IAAF in 1986.

 Recently, AAB president was Juan "Junior" Dake, and it was reported that he was re-elected in December 2012.
 However, the IAAF lists former sprinter and two-time Olympian Evelyn Farrell as new president of AAB.

 Affiliations

 AAB is the national member federation for Aruba in the following international organisations: